ohler55/oj/README.md

  - Fixed Range encoding in compat mode to not use the object mode encoding.

  - Fixed serialization problem with timestamps.

+ - Fixed compat parser to accept NaN and Infinity.

 ### Release 2.10.3